nikazawila/nikazawila/README.md

 hello!

-I'm Nika, UX Engineer doing Design Systems 👩🏻‍💻
+I'm Nika, Engineering Manager specializing in Design Systems 👩🏻‍💻

 ✨ my pronouns are **she/her**\
 ✨ ask me about CSS, Design Systems and how to support women in tech